adrian83/adrian83.github.io/page_data/content/post/serverless_api_on_aws.md

 - name of the table
 - billing mode (i want to pay only for what i use)
-- key definition (every element in KeySchema needs to be defined in AttributeDefinitions)
+- key definition (every element in `KeySchema` needs to be defined in `AttributeDefinitions`)

 ### Permissions

-Before we go to the Lambda Functions ,let's look at permissions, that we need to add to those functions, so that they can access DynamoDB table defined above.
+Before we go to the Lambda Functions, let's look at permissions (IAM Role), that we need to add to those functions, so that they can access DynamoDB table defined above.

 ```
   UserLambdaRole: